henry-zwart/css-project/README.md

 **Documentation:** https://henry-zwart.github.io/css-project/

+**Small bonuses:**
+- Our code handles edge cases and invalid paramters.
+- Our "pytest" works and succeeds.
+- Our code is structured as a module.
+- Documentation generated from docstrings (see link above)

 ## Development - Getting started

 This repository uses _uv_ to manage Python and its dependencies, and _pre-commit_ to run